- Training & Events

 Introducing the Network

-IIRSM's Emerging Risk Leaders' Network aims to support those earlier on in their careers (our future leaders) to develop their risk, leadership, soft skills and business insights in a supportive and sociable environment.
-The network will also be open to those who have moved into risk from a previous career later in their working life.
-The network will specifically:
+IIRSM's Emerging Risk Leaders' Network aims to support those earlier on in their careers (our future leaders) and those who have moved into risk from a previous career later in their working life.
+The network will help you develop risk competence, leadership skills and business insights in a supportive and friendly environment.

-- Support you to deliver positive impact in your place of work by providing opportunities to develop your risk and leadership skills and raise your profile among your peers, employer and profession.
+Support you to deliver positive impact in your place of work by providing opportunities to develop and raise your profile amongst your peers, employers, and profession.

-- Empower you to build your own career success by learning from and supporting others and building contacts with others from different sectors and risk-disciplines to cross-pollinate ideas and solutions.
+Empower you to build career success by learning from and supporting others and building contacts from different sectors and risk-disciplines to cross-pollinate ideas, knowledge, and solutions.

-- Provide you with opportunities to get involved in a sociable way to contrubte to research, engage in debate, deliver webinars and presentations, and participate in mentoring.
+Provide you with opportunities to get involved in a friendly environment to contribute to research, engage in debate, deliver talks, and participate in reverse and reciprocal mentoring and more.

 To register your interest to hear more about the network and potentially join, please email email@example.com